 Client side compression/decompression

-This takes place if NCache compression is enabled, and if any of the following cases occurs:
+Client side compression/decompression occurs if NCache compression is enabled, and if any of the below mentioned cases occurs:

-If a client requests for compressed data in cache from the server, the cache server does not apply any decompression to the data and sends the data in its compressed form over the internet.
-The client receives the compressed data and decompresses it by itself.
+If compressed data is requested by the client, then the cache server does not apply any decompression and sends the data in its compressed form over the Internet.
+The client receives the compressed form and decompresses the data itself.

 Server side compression/decompression

-This takes place if NCache compression is enabled, and any following case occurs:
+Server side compression/decompression occurs if NCache compression is enabled, and if any of the below mentioned cases occurs:

-- For the data being loaded via cache startup loader or read-thru provider and of size greater than the specified threshold, NCache server compresses the data after receiving it from the data source and before storing it in the cache.
+- For the items that are being loaded through the cache startup loader or read-thru provider and are of size greater than the specified threshold, these items are compressed by the NCache server.
+NCache server compresses this data after receiving it from the data source and before storing it in the cache.

-For data received by the cache server in compressed form, which has to be written to a data source via configured write-thru or write-behind provider, NCache server decompresses the data first before sending it to the data store.
+NCache decompresses the compressed data that has to be written to a data source via configured write-thru or write-behind provider before sending it to the data source.

 Compression on Client Cache

-Client cache has its own compression.
-If compression is enabled on both server and client cache, data is compressed according to server threshold on server and according to its own threshold on client cache.
-Even if compression is not enabled on one of them, data is compressed for the cache on which it is enabled only.
+Client cache compresses the data on its own.
+If both the server and client cache have compression enabled, then the server compresses the data according to the server threshold and client cache will compress the data according to its own threshold value.
+Even if compression is disabled on either of them, data is compressed only for the cache on which it is enabled.